An Exclusive Guide for Discerning Decisions in Nielloa Magazine

 The typical female strategy: Curated perfection

-A Harvard Business School study on gift-buying documents the following trends: Women who buy luxury gifts plan an average of 4-6 weeks in advance .
-They research extensively, read reviews, and may even ask the recipient's friends to find out more.
+A Harvard Business School study on gift-buying documents the following tendencies: Women who buy luxury gifts plan, on average, 4-6 weeks in advance.
+They research intensely, read reviews, and may even consult the recipient's friends to learn more.

 - Actively seek advice from salespeople